imposter-7/Arduino/README.md

 # Arduino
-These are some random arduino sketches that's been used throughtout gp journey
+These are some random arduino sketches that've been used throughtout gp journey